Child sacrifice in Uganda: Desire for wealth

-A study of the Ugandan context shows great disparity between the rich elite and the average Ugandan who struggles to make ends meet.
-It is almost impossible for someone born in a poor family to climb up on the social ladder.
-The gap between the rich and the poor combined with discontent with the political status quo, endemic corruption and general feeling that the country has lost direction breeds a lot of discontent and frustration.
-It is in such an environment that the witchdoctors thrive, promising desperate people a miraculous way to bridge the gap from have-not to have, from failure to success and from poverty to wealth.
+A study of the Ugandan context reveals a significant disparity between the wealthy elite and the average Ugandan, who struggles to make ends meet.
+It is nearly impossible for someone born into a poor family to ascend the social ladder.
+The gap between the rich and the poor, combined with discontent regarding the political status quo, endemic corruption, and a general sense that the country has lost its direction, breeds considerable discontent and frustration.
+It is in such an environment that witchdoctors thrive, promising desperate individuals a miraculous means to bridge the gap from have-not to have, from failure to success, and from poverty to wealth.

-The small elite who gained wealth in a relatively short time during Uganda's economic boom in the early 21st century is an example promoted by witchdoctors for their successful profession.
-They claim that they have aided many of the nouveau riche to gain their wealth.
-According to the head of the country's Anti-Human Sacrifice Taskforce, the child sacrifice is directly linked to rising levels of development and prosperity, and an increasing belief that witchcraft can help people get rich quickly.
+The small elite who amassed wealth in a relatively short time during Uganda's economic boom in the early 21st century serve as an example promoted by witchdoctors for their successful profession.
+They claim to have assisted many of the nouveau riche in acquiring their wealth.
+According to the head of the country's Anti-Human Sacrifice Taskforce, child sacrifice is directly linked to rising levels of development and prosperity, as well as an increasing belief that witchcraft can facilitate rapid wealth accumulation.

-Mike Chibata, the Director of Public Prosecution in Uganda, said that the growing appeal is due to superstition and a desire to get rich quick; witch doctors tell people that child sacrifice is an easy way to achieve great wealth.
 It is thought that child sacrifice increases the power of a witch doctor's magic because it makes the charms, amulets or talismans that are given to clients stronger.
 For this reason, witch doctors stay in practice, along with great financial benefit.